fedeya/next-auth-sanity/README.md

   </a>
 </p>

-> NextAuth Adapter for Sanity
+> NextAuth Adapter and Provider for Sanity

 ## Overview